drathier/TDDE52/contribution-plan.md

         - We track transitive type alias use.
 Sounds way too simple in hindsight, why did I wonder about this before?
   - W39:
     - Track transitive type aliases and write unit tests for it.
+      - zero progress due to covid vaccine knocking me out
     - Figure out a plan for type class instances.
+      - zero progress due to covid vaccine knocking me out
+    - Have made some changes in the erlang-specific stdlib implementation together with Edvard.
+Backup plan in case the main task doesn't get merged in in time.
+I assume it'll be merged within a week or two.
   - W40:
     - Implement tracking logic for type class instances.
     - Make a release X5 with the binaries and try them out.